vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Bahlkas, people, 92, 147.

-Bahişpavamāna Stotra, 329.
+Bahiṣpavamāna Stotra, 329.

-Bahram Yašt, 63.
+Bahram Yaśt, 63.

 Bahva, on nature of the Brahman, 522.